Skip to content

 Professor Michael Rayner, University of the Highlands & Islands

-Dr Rebecca Finkel (acting Dean), Queen Margaret University
+Dr Magda Pieczka, Queen Margaret University

-Professor Andrew Lamb, Robert Gordon University
+Professor Sarah Pedersen, Robert Gordon University

 Dr Matteo Fumagalli, University of St Andrews